Irrelon/ForerunnerDB/readme.md

 		}
 	});

 In the following example, the "count" field is decremented by 1 in the document that matches the id "445324":

-	db.collection.update({
+	db.collection('test').update({
 		_id: "445324"
 	}, {
 		$inc: {